iter8-tools/docs/docs/tutorials/integrations/ghactions.md

 3. Create a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the `token` parameter.
 4. Ensure that you have a Kubernetes cluster and the [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/).
 You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
+5. Install the Iter8 controller

+    --8<-- "docs/tutorials/installiter8controller.md"

-5. Deploy the sample HTTP service in the Kubernetes cluster.
+6. Deploy the sample HTTP service in the Kubernetes cluster.
 ```shell
 kubectl create deploy httpbin --image=kennethreitz/httpbin --port=80
 kubectl expose deploy httpbin --port=80
 ```
-6. Launch the experiment with the `github` task with the appropriate values.
+7. Launch the experiment with the `github` task with the appropriate values.
 ```shell
 iter8 k launch \
 --set "tasks={http,github}" \